GPs ‘struggle to find work as patients left in pain’ – union

 The union said it was “ridiculous” that patients are struggling to access care while there are GPs unable to find employment.

-A poll of 1,350 locum GPs in England found that 84% had faced difficulties when trying to find work recently while only 16% were content with the amount of work they had been able to secure.
+Some 1,610 locum GPs in England were asked about their current working situation and more than eight in 10 (84%) said they had faced difficulties when trying to find work recently while only 16% were content with the amount of work they had been able to secure.

 Leading medics have raised concerns about the Additional Roles Reimbursement Scheme – a £1.4 billion funding pot designed to boost GP practice staff including physician associates and pharmacists, but not GPs or practice nurses.